amyreese/znc-push/README.md

 ### Conditions

+*   Last notification: How long, in seconds, since the last notification was sent to Notifo, to prevent spamming the user with notifications.

 *   User inactivity: How long, in seconds, since the last action made by user, in any channel or query window.